gradle/gradle/subprojects/docs/src/docs/release/notes.md

 IMPORTANT: if this is a patch release, ensure that a prominent link is included in the foreword to all releases of the same minor stream.
 Add-->

+### Locking of dynamic dependencies

+Gradle now provides a mechanism for locking dynamic versions.
+It enables builds to become reproducible even when declaring dependencies using version ranges.

+You first enable locking on configurations:

+    dependencyLocking {
+        lockAllConfigurations()
+    }

+You then run a build, telling Gradle to persiste lock state:

+    gradle test --write-locks

+From this point onwards, all configurations that have a lock state will fail to resolve if changes are made to their dependencies.

+Head over to the [dependency locking documentation](userguide/dependency_locking.html) for more details on using this feature.

 ### Better control over system include path for native compilation

 In previous versions of Gradle, the native compile task include path was a single monolithic collection of files that was accessible through the `includes` property on the compile task.